 A wood chipper is designed to handle large branches and pieces of wood and cut them into more minor wood chips.
 On the other hand, wood shredders use the blunt edges to pull apart the wood material leaving it ready for compost.

 Wood shredders have blunt blades designed to cut soft and small materials such as dry and green leaves and wood debris, while wood chippers have sharp blades designed for large and whole materials.
+See our article on how to sharpen chipper blades.

 Unlike wood chippers, wood shredders have two hoppers and do not have the ejection chip chute.